You are here

 Do (where possible)

 - Compose yourself prior to entering your interview.
-Find a mirror, straighten your clothes and check yourself over for good appearance.
+Find a mirror, straighten your clothes, and check yourself over for a tidy appearance.

 - Stand up before greeting and shaking hands with your interviewers.